sorbet/sorbet/website/docs/error-reference.md

 list.each do |elem|
   # Might change the type of `found_valid` to `TrueClass`
-  found_valid = true if valid?(elem) # error: Changing the type of a variable in a loop end
+  found_valid = true if valid?(elem) # error: Changing the type of a variable is not permitted end
 ```